-Below, we’ll outline a few of the most common causes for having your bankruptcy denied.
+Below, we’ll outline a few of the most common reasons for having your bankruptcy case denied.

 Honesty is always the best policy.
 Failure to tell the complete truth to your attorney or your bankruptcy trustee is the easiest way to have your bankruptcy denied.